 Ms. Shin has extensive utility experience, having served as Chief Communications Officer at the Honolulu Board of Water Supply.
 She began her career as a broadcast journalist for KHNL-TV, Hawaiʻi’s NBC affiliate.

-Born and raised in Hilo, Ms. Topping graduated from Hilo High School before receiving her bachelor’s degree from the University of Colorado, Boulder.
-She is also a certified Senior Professional Human Resources.
+Ms. Shin graduated from McKinley High School before receiving her bachelor’s degree from the University of La Verne in California.